veldakai/podman-for-koala/README.md

 ## Development environment
 Since MacOS and Windows aren't Linux, we need to have Linux virtual machine to develop containers.
-Setting up local and interfacing with Linux virtual machine is abstracted by development tools like Podman Desktop or Docker Desktop.
+Setting up local VM and interfacing with it is abstracted by development tools like Podman Desktop or Docker Desktop.

 Install Podman Desktop using [official documentation](https://podman.io/docs/installation).